 We arrived on Thursday evening and were offered the cocktail of the day free with our meal for 9.99 GBP each.

-A pity it only arrived after we had eaten, as the waitress forgot our drinks as she spent nearly the whole of our meal talking to the only other couple in the restaurant part (walk through the wine bar and up the steps).
+A pity it only arrived after we had eaten, as the waitress forgot our drinks as she spent nearly the whole of our meal talking to the only other couple in the restaurant, (walk through the wine bar and up the steps).

-I have recently heard this winebar is being closed down, I will check it out.
+I have recently heard this wine-bar is closed down.
 There is always The Kings Head by the Tram Station or Wetherspoons, so I will write about them next... and maybe just have the one glass!

 The Gresham looked attractive with tables and chairs laid out on the pavement of an early evening.
 It was 6.30 pm so I ordered a glass of wine and asked for the menu.
 It looked typical pub food, nothing elaborate and inexpensive But last orders for food are at 6.45pm!

 It was too early for me to eat, but the main seating area inside looked attractively comfortable with tables and chairs and club-like sofas with coffee tables piled with magazines.
 Free wifi.
 Great with company or if you are alone.

 The place had obviously been busy all day, when I used the ladies room before I left, the smell was more London sewer than ladies who lunch.

 Favorite Dish: A list of wines by the glass, cask beers.

 If you've been to Wetherspoons before, you'll know what to expect, but this Whetherspoons is a little bit different.
 They've built it into the cavernous interior of the old cinema.
 And it's as dank and gloomy inside as you might expect from somewhere not designed to let in natural light.